 - Keys are not case-sensitive.
-A key must be 1 to 64 characters in length and cannot start with aliyun, http://, or https://.
+A key must be 1 to 64 characters in length, and cannot start with aliyun, http://, or https://.

 - Values are not case-sensitive.
-A value must be 1 to 128 characters in length and cannot start with http:// or https://.
+A value can be empty and can contain up to 128 characters in length.
+It cannot be http:// or https://.

-- The keys of labels attached to the same resource must be unique.
-If you add a label with a used key, the label overwrites the one that uses the same key.
+- The keys of labels that are added to the same resource must be unique.
+If you add a label with a used key, the label overwrites the others that use the same key.

-Cluster Domain Enter the cluster domain.Note The default cluster domain is cluster.local.
-Custom domains are supported.
-A domain consists of two parts.
+Cluster DomainSet the domain name of the cluster.Note The default domain name is cluster.local.
+You can enter a custom domain name.
+A domain name consists of two parts.
 Each part must be 1 to 63 characters in length and can contain only letters and digits.
 You cannot leave these parts empty.
 Custom Certificate SANs

 Service Account Token Volume Projection

-Cluster CA If you select this check box, upload a CA certificate for the ACK cluster to protect data transmission between the server and client.
+Cluster CA If you select this check box, upload a Certificate Authority (CA) certificate for the ACK cluster to ensure secure data transmission between the server and client.
 Deletion Protection

-- Configure basic settings.
+- Configure basic settings of the cluster.

 - Click Next:Master Configurations to configure master nodes.

-Master Node Quantity Select the number of master nodes.
+Master Node Quantity Specify the number of master nodes.
 You can create three or five master nodes.
-Instance Type Select the instance type of the master nodes.
-For more information, seeInstance families.
+Instance Type Select the instance type for the master nodes.
+For more information, see Instance families.
 System Disk By default, system disks are mounted to master nodes.
-SSDs and ultra disks are supported.Note You can select the Enable Backup check box to back up disk data.
+Standard SSDs and ultra disks are supported.Note You can select Enable Backup to back up disk data.

 - Click Next:Worker Configurations to configure worker nodes.

-- Configure basic settings for worker nodes.
+- Configure basic settings of worker nodes.

-- Key Pair:
+- Key pair logon

 - Confirm Password: Enter the password again.

-- Configure advanced settings.
+- Configure advanced settings of worker nodes.

-- Both the prefix and suffix can contain one or more parts that are separated with periods (.).
-Both the prefix and suffix can contain one or more parts that are separated with periods (-), and must start and end with a lowercase letter or digit.
+- Both the prefix and suffix can contain one or more parts that are separated by periods (.).These parts can contain lowercase letters, digits, and hyphens (-), and must start and end with a lowercase letter or digit.

-- The IP substring length specifies the number of digits to be truncated from the end of the node IP address.
+- The IP substring length specifies the number of digits to be truncated from the end of the returned node IP address.
 Valid values: 5 to 12.

-Node Port Range Specify the node port range.
-CPU Policy Select the CPU policy.
+Node Port Range Set the node port range.
+CPU PolicySet the CPU policy.

-Taints Add taints to the worker nodes in the ACK cluster.
+Add taints to the worker nodes in the ACK cluster.

-- Configure basic settings for worker nodes.
+- Configure basic settings of worker nodes.

 - Click Next:Component Configurations to configure components.

-- If you select this check box, the system automatically installs the AGS workflow plug-in during cluster creation.
+- If you select this check box, the system automatically installs the AGS workflow plug-in when the system creates the cluster.

 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.